soz-live/soz-live.github.io/docs/docs.md

 ## Users

-This documentation is focussed on Users of the project:
+This documentation is for Users of the project:

 - [Introduction](/users/intro.html).
 - [Quickstart Guide](/users/quickstart.html).